Winning the Battle, Losing the War

 Today the CEP counts the University of Pennsylvania, Widener University, Crozer-Chester Medical Center, the DELCORA water treatment plant and the Covanta (formerly Westinghouse) waste-to-energy plant among its members.
 The organization meets every other month and is the main point of contact in the city for state and federal environmental agencies.

-Mike Ewall, who had worked in Chester as an activist since the 1990s but grew up in Bucks County, joined the board of the CEP during its first couple of years.
+Mike Ewall, who had worked in Chester as an activist since the 1990s but grew up in Bucks County, joined CEP during its early years.
 His relationship with Strand soon splintered, though, due to ideological differences.
 Ewall says he was frustrated by the lack of progress and by how Strand ran the meetings.
 They were held at 10 a.m. on weekdays, and he thought they should be held at night to attract more residents.

 “I’ve worked with many dozens of grassroots groups,” says Ewall, who currently runs ActionPA, a statewide environmental justice group.
 “This is not one of them.
 This is like a corporate-government-clergy collaboration that gets updates on things but is not a group that is going to rail against incinerators.”

-After being kicked out for speaking to a reporter, Ewall says, he formed the Delco Environmental Justice Network, later renamed the Chester Environmental Justice Network—a local branch of a national group called the Energy Justice Network.
+After leaving CEP in 2007, Ewall formed the Delco Environmental Justice Network, later renamed the Chester Environmental Justice Network—a local branch of a national group called the Energy Justice Network.
 This new group took the tack that polluters can’t be negotiated with.
 They can only be out-organized.

 “Unless you can make them do something by law, it’s not going to happen,” says Frances Whittington, a longtime resident and political activist who joined the group early on.